By Hayley Scrivenor; reviewed by Jeannette Hartman

 When the police discover what appears to be Esther’s school shoe hidden under the passenger’s side seat of Esther’s father’s utility vehicle, the possibility of the unthinkable ripples through the community.

-Detective Sergeant Sarah Michaels and Detective Constable Wayne Smith, both outsiders and experts in child abductions, are assigned to the case.
+Detective Sergeant Sarah Michaels and Detective Constable Wayne Smith, both experts in child abductions, are assigned to the case.

-Author Hayley Scrivenor makes use of multiple narrators to give depth and dimension to this mystery.
-A collective, Greek chorus of children give atmosphere and tell of the impact of losing one of their own at such a young age.
-This plural narration is sometimes confusing and seems to be reaching for meaning and significance it doesn’t quite achieve.
+Author Hayley Scrivenor uses several narrators to give depth to this mystery.
+A Greek chorus of children give atmosphere.
+The children tell of the pain of losing one of their own so young.
+This plural narration is sometimes confusing.
+It seems to be reaching for meaning and significance it doesn’t quite achieve.
 Even so, this book is powerful and poignant.